Visiting Fellows Program

-Applicants are invited to propose their own projects in one of these two areas.
-Projects could include, but are not limited to:
+Visiting Fellows’ projects could include, but are not limited to:

-- Providing other forms of teaching or training to students within the SNF Agora Minor in Civic Life, the SNF Agora Academy, the greater JHU community, and/or other publics related to civics education or elections.
+• Providing other forms of teaching or training to students within the SNF Agora Minor in Civic Life, the SNF Agora Academy, the greater JHU community, and/or other publics related to the focus areas.

 Benefits